wrav/related/README.md

 # Related plugin for Craft CMS 3.x

-A simple plugin that adds a widget within the Craft CP page sidebar, allowing you to quickly and easily access related entries.
+A simple plugin that adds a widget within the Craft CP page sidebar, allowing you to quickly and easily access and manage related entries, categories and users.

 ![Screenshot](resources/img/modal.png)